Studies

 Content and process

-Part of the doctoral studies are completed at the partner university.
+Part of the candidate's doctoral studies are completed at the partner university.
 Regular doctoral research seminars are offered in Tübingen and Aix-en-Provence/Marseille as well as conferences and annual workshops organized by the doctoral students and invited university lecturers.

 In addition to the historiographical analysis of conflict zones and phenomena - for example with regard to transcultural places of remembrance - media transformations and representations in the fields of literature, visual arts, theater and film are analyzed and political conflict discourses are examined in light of their cultural references.

-The thematically connecting interface of “culture” and “conflict” has proven to be extremely useful and productive for the cohesion of the research group and the interdisciplinary cooperation of doctoral students from different subjects and orientations.
+The thematically connecting interface of “culture” and “conflict” has proven to be extremely useful and productive for the cohesion of the research group and the interdisciplinary cooperation of doctoral students from different disciplines and orientations.
 In this way, they gain fundamental insights into the methodological and theoretical diversity in the humanities and social sciences.

 The doctoral college is recognized and funded by the Franco-German University.
-The doctoral students receive a mobility allowance of 600 euros per month during their stay at the partner university (the maximum duration is 18 months).
+The doctoral students receive a mobility allowance of 700 euros per month during their stay at the partner university (the maximum duration is 18 months).

 Career perspectives